Orthopaedics procedures

 What is lateral epicondyle release surgery?

-If conservative treatments—such as rest, ice, anti-inflammatory medication, physiotherapy, splinting, and steroid injections—fail to relieve symptoms after 6 to 12 months, tennis elbow surgery also known as lateral epicondyle release surgery, may be considered.
-This procedure is generally recommended as a last resort for about 10% of patients.
+If conservative treatments such as rest, ice, anti-inflammatory medication, physiotherapy, splinting, and steroid injections do not relieve symptoms after 6 to 12 months, lateral epicondyle release surgery may be an option.
+This procedure is required in approximately 10% of patients with persistent symptoms.

 What does the procedure involve?

-When patients arrive at the hospital, they will meet a nurse, the anaesthetist and their surgeon.
-Lateral epicondyle release is performed under general or regional anaesthesia, usually as a day case.
+When you arrive at the hospital, you will meet a nurse, the anaesthetist and your surgeon.

 Types of surgery

-- Open surgery: The surgeon makes a small incision near the elbow to access and remove the damaged tissue.
+• Open surgery: The surgeon makes a small cut near your elbow to access and remove the damaged tissue.

-- Endoscopic (keyhole) surgery: This minimally invasive procedure uses small incisions and a camera to guide the surgeon.
-When possible this approach may result in a quicker recovery and less visible scarring than open surgery.
+• Endoscopic (keyhole) surgery: This minimally invasive procedure uses smaller incisions and a tiny camera to guide the surgeon.
+Recovery is usually quicker, and scarring is less noticeable compared to open surgery.

 What are the potential risks and complications?

-As with any surgery, there are potential risks, including:
+As with any surgery, there are some risks, including:

-- Nerve damage, which may cause numbness or weakness in the forearm or hand
+• Nerve damage, which may cause numbness or weakness in your forearm or hand

-- Continued pain or failure to relieve symptoms, requiring further treatment
+• Continued pain or failure to relieve symptoms, which might require further treatment

 After the procedure

-Recovery times vary, but most patients can resume light activities within a few weeks.
-The surgeon will provide a personalised physiotherapy plan to help restore strength and flexibility in the elbow.
-Tennis elbow surgery generally has a high success rate.
+Recovery times vary, but most people can return to light activities within a few weeks.
+Your surgeon will provide a personalised physiotherapy plan to help you regain strength and flexibility in your elbow.

-Most patients experience significant pain relief and improved elbow function.
-The majority experience a full recovery and can return to their normal activities, including sports, within 3 to 6 months after surgery, depending on the extent of the procedure and their overall health.
+Tennis elbow surgery is generally very successful, and most people experience significant pain relief and improved elbow function.
+Many patients fully recover and return to normal activities, including sports, within 3 to 6 months, depending on the extent of the surgery and your overall health.

 Get in touch